sayanee/archives/_posts/2007-10-26-europe-through-the-backdoor-by-rick-steves.md

 9. Throughout Europe
 10. East Mediterranean

-**Some extracts:**

 your best itinerary in 8 steps:

 1. Read up on Europe and talk to travellers
 2. Decide on the places you want to see
 3. Establish a route and time-line
 4. Decide on the cities you'll fly in and out of